Postpartum Family Planning

 (Click here to meet Nurse Marian, who knows that the sexual and reproductive health needs of her clients come first.)

 Maternal mortality is lower among women who have fewer children, and maternal deaths increase with advanced maternal age; therefore, women with more children and older women are a particular focus.
-MCSP works to expand access to both postpartum and interval services for tubal ligation and no-scalpel vasectomy — as well as long-acting reversible contraception — to increase choice and allow for engagement with men, while reaching high-risk women who may be interested in spacing and limiting.
+MCSP works to expand access to both postpartum and interval care for tubal ligation and no-scalpel vasectomy — as well as long-acting reversible contraception — to increase choice and allow for engagement with men, while reaching high-risk women who may be interested in spacing and limiting.